Valley Fever (Coccidioidomycosis)

 - What is the prognosis (outcome) for valley fever (coccidioidomycosis)?

 - What are the risk factors for developing valley fever (coccidioidomycosis)?

 - Where can one find more information on valley fever?

 Valley fever (coccidioidomycosis) facts

-- Valley fever (coccidioidomycosis) is a disease caused by a fungus, Coccidioides, which lives in the soil of relatively arid regions (southwest U.S.).
+- Valley fever (coccidioidomycosis) is a disease caused by a fungus, Coccidioides, which lives in the soil of relatively arid regions (southwest U.S.); its incidence is increasing.